cn-uofbasel/PiCN/doc/hello_world.md

 **3. Mark Sources Root (Optional)**

 On some systems it is necessary to mark the root folder of the python sources in PyCharm.
-If the following steps fail, try:
+If the following step fails, try:
  * Right-click the root python packet (`PiCN`) in the project outline.
  * Select `Mark directory as..` -> `Sources Root`